pagebrooks/PowerShell-Profile/README.md

 Features
 --------
--Customized Font
+- Customized Font
--Support for Posh-Git
+- Support for Posh-Git
--Auto-add child paths to PATH for directories in C:\Dev\Utils -Utility Functions
+- Auto-add child paths to PATH for directories in C:\Dev\Utils
+- Utility Functions